nikhil-ravi/ipl-elo/README.md

 #### Bayesian Optimization

-To fine-tune the $$K$$, $$H$$, and $$T$$ parameters, we employed Bayesian optimization — a sophisticated technique that efficiently explores parameter spaces to minimize mean square error (MSE) between expected and actual match outcomes.
+To fine-tune the $K$, $H$, and $T$ parameters, we employed Bayesian optimization — a sophisticated technique that efficiently explores parameter spaces to minimize mean square error (MSE) between expected and actual match outcomes.
 The Bayesian optimization algorithm is a sequential design strategy that uses prior knowledge to select the next set of parameters to evaluate.
 See [this article](https://arxiv.org/abs/1807.02811) for a detailed tutorial of Bayesian optimization.
 This approach is particularly useful when the objective function is expensive to evaluate.
 Even though our objective function is relatively inexpensive to evaluate, Bayesian optimization is still a good choice because it is more efficient than grid search and random search.
 We used the [`BayesianOptimization`](https://github.com/bayesian-optimization/BayesianOptimization) library to perform Bayesian optimization.

 ##### Objective Function